On Legendrian products and twist spuns: Introduction

-One very useful property of this construction is that the Chekanov--Eliashberg algebra of the resulting Legendrian can be explicitly determined in terms of the Chekanov--Eliashberg algebra of the original one by a type of K\"{u}nneth formula; c.f.~the result from \cite{IsotopiesTori} as well as the partial results in high dimension by the authors in \cite{EstimatingReebChordsCharacteristicAlgebra}.
-(In fact, in the case of $S^1$-spuns, the DGA is the circle analogue of the Baues--Lemaire cylinder object in the category of DG-algebras from \cite{Models}.)
+One very useful property of the above construction is that the Chekanov--Eliashberg algebra of the resulting Legendrian can be explicitly determined in terms of the Chekanov--Eliashberg algebra of the original one by a type of K\"{u}nneth formula; see \cite{IsotopiesTori} which we recall in Section \ref{sec:spundga} below, as well as the partial results in high dimension by the authors in \cite{EstimatingReebChordsCharacteristicAlgebra}.
+(In fact, in the case of $S^1$-spuns, the DGA is closely related to the so-called Baues--Lemaire cylinder object in the category of DG-algebras from \cite{Models}; it can be interpreted as the $S^1$-analogue.)